MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 **Ellipses**

 -   **Ellipses mean incompleteness.** Use ellipses in UI text as follows:
     -   **Commands:** Indicate that a command needs additional information.
-Don't use an ellipsis whenever an action displays another window—only when additional information is required.
+Don't use an ellipsis whenever an action displays another window only when additional information is required.
 For more information, see [Command Buttons](ctrl-command-buttons.md).
     -   **Data:** Indicate that text is truncated.
     -   **Labels:** Indicate that a task is in progress (for example, "Searching...").